OpenEIT/OpenEIT/README.md

 ## License

 The Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License seems to fit best with this project.
-If you'd like to make a derivative of this project in a commercial setting, we'd love a payment so that we can afford to spend the time making more projects like this one.
+If you'd like to make a derivative of this project in a commercial setting, we'd love a payment so that we can afford to spend time both maintaining this project and making more projects like this one.
 If this hybrid open source model works, it would enable open source projects to receive some funding, making the global commons stronger to benefit everyone.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.